Cale Makar: Stanley Cup, Norris and Conn Smythe trophies (2021–present)

 Makar recorded 20 points in the first 17 games of the 2022–23 season, his 20th being a power play goal scored in a November 21, 2022, game against the Dallas Stars.
 This was his 200th career point in 195 games, the fastest pace of any NHL defenceman to that milestone.
 Previous record holder Sergei Zubov reached the mark in 207 games.
 He attracted notice when, during a December 19 game against the New York Islanders, he convinced the referee to rescind a tripping penalty that had been incorrectly assessed against Islanders forward Mathew Barzal, with Makar clarifying that he had fallen on his own rather than being tripped.
 Barzal remarked that it was "obviously, good sportsmanship on his part.
 I don't know if I would have done the same, to be honest with you."
+Injuries caused Makar to miss 22 games in the regular season, but he finished with 17 goals and 49 assists in 60 games, and was named a Norris Trophy finalist for the third consecutive year.

+During game four of the first round of the 2023 Stanley Cup playoffs, Makar was involved in a controversial on-ice incident after delivering what many deemed to be a hard, late hit into the boards on Seattle Kraken forward Jared McCann.
+Although the play had not officially been whistled dead, the puck had been deflected into the upper safety netting and McCann had slowed his pace in anticipation of a whistle when Makar delivered the hit.
+The officials initially appeared to assess Makar for a five-minute major penalty; he ultimately received a two-minute interference call.
+McCann, who was ruled out for game five, was injured as a result of the hit and did not return for the rest of the game, which was ultimately a 3–2 overtime victory for the Kraken.
+After the game, Makar stated that he had not intended to injure McCann and that he was unsure if the puck was still in play at the time.
+The next day, Makar received a one-game suspension for the hit on McCann; this was the first suspension (and first disciplinary offense) of Makar's NHL career.
+Makar returned for the remainder of the series, which saw the Avalanche upset by the Kraken in seven games.